Completing the Zen in Performance Management

 Flows are not just one element of social organization, they are the expression of the processes dominating our economic, social and symbolic life — Manual Castells in The Rise of Network Society.

 Notice how this relates to performance management.
 There is a space of flows in each performance situation — techniques, technologies, information, sounds, symbols, people, and the performance itself.
 Yet, like the Canto Ostinato, while there is a score (goal or blueprint); life unfolds anew, thus, each situation basically designs itself.

-Frederick Taylor's Scientific Management tried to freeze the performance and then totally script it so that others could follow it step-by-step.
-While Taylor's method focused primarily on the process itself, flow is more about helping people to develop themselves so that they can perform to changing conditions.
+Frederick Taylor's Scientific Management tried to freeze the performance and then script it so that others had to follow it step-by-step.
+While Taylor's method focused primarily on the process itself; flow is more about helping people to develop themselves so that they can perform to changing conditions.
 The manager becomes more like Ten Holt in that he or she gives their workers a score to follow and conducts them, while at the same time giving them the freedom so that the situation is allowed to design itself, rather than just becoming a carbon copy.

 Velocity and Viscosity

 Velocity — the speed with which knowledge moves through an organization.